Last Updated on April 6, 2023

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

-In Season 1 of Father Brown, the BBC series about a local priest who often finds himself solving the town’s biggest crimes, two nuns are murdered.
+In Season 1 of “Father Brown“, the BBC series about a local priest who often finds himself solving the town’s biggest crimes, two nuns are murdered.
 Father Brown investigates in the convent with the help of Sister Boniface (Lorna Watson), a young nun keen on detective fiction.

-Now, Bride of Christ Sister Boniface is back as the head sleuth with her own cozy mystery series.
+The Bride of Christ Sister Boniface is back as the head sleuth with her own cozy mystery series.
 “Sister Boniface Mysteries” serves up light-hearted murder mysteries set in rural Warwickshire, England during the 1960s.

-Sister Boniface is busy indulging her addiction to popular detective fiction and making wine at St Vincent’s Convent, but she’s about to become a secret weapon for the Great Slaughter Constabulary.
+When the series opens, Sister Boniface is busy indulging her addiction to popular detective fiction and making wine at St Vincent’s Convent, but she’s about to become a secret weapon for the Great Slaughter Constabulary.

 Boniface (in a role reprisal by Watson) is made the official Police Scientific Advisor.
 At a time when police forensics is rudimentary, Boniface’s I.Q. of 156, her PHD in forensic science and fully equipped crime laboratory make the nun a huge asset to the police.